purushotamrai/recovery_pass/README.txt

 Q: If htmlmail module exists can we send simple plain text mail at configuration settings?

-A: Yes, but in that case <br /> tag would be needed for new line.
+A: Yes and new lines would be considered too automatically.